 - Comradery is a spirit of friendship and community between two people or a group of people.

-- Camaraderie is the more popular spelling, but comradery is an acceptable alternate.
+- Camaraderie is the more popular spelling, but comradery is an acceptable alternative.

 Comradery is easy to find among the members of a winning team.
 Victorious teammates might high-five each other and recount the highlights of the game.
 Success creates a bond for the players that often continues off the court.
 But what is happening on the opposite side of the court?
 You may notice the defeated team going through a comradery ritual of their own.
 Instead of celebrating, they might be consoling one another and commending each other for trying their best.
 What is comradery?

-Be careful of misspellings.
+Watch out for misspellings.
 It’s easy to confuse the two forms if you are not careful.
-The most common wrong spellings on the web are mishmashes of the two correct spellings:
+The most common incorrect spellingsare mishmashes of the two correct spellings:

 Camaraderie sounds like kahm-rah-duh-ree.
 Some speakers pronounce comradery as kom-rad-ree.
 Therefore, though camaraderie and comradery are interchangeable in meaning, transcriptionists must write the version used by the speaker.
 They must listen carefully to the vowels and number of syllables to distinguish comradery from camaraderie.